ToF-/Domain/README.md

 readTransactions :: String -> Either Message [Transaction] readTransactions = mapM readTransaction . lines
 ```
+This reader calls the `reads` function (which in turn calls the `readSprec` that we defined earlier) and wrap the result into an `Either` context.
 The `mapM :: (Traversable t, Monad m) => (a -> m b) -> t a -> m (t b)` function is used to chain a monadic action to the elements of a structure and return a single monadic value.
 Here, it transposes a `[Either Message Transaction]` into an `Either Message [Transaction]`.